AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-virtual-private-networks/README.md

 keepalive 10 60
 ```

-With the above configuration file written to, for example, `/etc/openvpn/server/p2p-server-prod.conf`, the tunnel can be started with a much simply invocation:
+With the above configuration file written to, for example, `/etc/openvpn/server/p2p-server-prod.conf`, the tunnel can be started with a much simpler invocation:

 ```sh
 sudo openvpn --config /etc/openvpn/server/p2p-server-prod.conf